 In 2024, BCS-NSP launched an off-season training program overseen by the Technical Lead.
 This program includes start and strength training as well as mental strength components, developed in response to athlete feedback from the 2023/24 debriefs and the technical staff's recognition of program gaps.
 It reflects the NSP's commitment to athlete-centric programming.
+The 2024/25 debriefs further refined this process to better meet the evolving needs of both the program and the athletes.
+It reflects the NSP's ongoing commitment to athlete-centric programming.

-Full participation in the BCS-NSP off-season program is not mandatory; however, participation in the off-season camps is part of the evaluation and NSP-qualification period.
+Full participation in the BCS-NSP off-season program is not mandatory; however, participation in offseason training camps is part of the NSP-QP and will be evaluated as such.